 - PMBOK 7’s principles and performance domains (the new framework)

-- Selected PMBOK 6 content still considered foundational (knowledge areas, EVM, critical path, risk, procurement fundamentals)
+- Selected PMBOK 6 content still considered foundational (EVM, critical path, risk, procurement)

 - Agile Practice Guide content (co-published 2017, still very relevant)

-- PMI’s Examination Content Outline (the Jan 2021 ECO, which is actually the primary reference)
+- PMI’s Examination Content Outline (the Jan 2021 ECO, which is the primary reference)

 The ECO is the primary reference.
 PMBOK 6 and PMBOK 7 are secondary.
-If you treat either PMBOK alone as your study guide, you’ll miss things the exam tests directly from the ECO’s task-and-enabler structure.
+If you treat either PMBOK alone as your study guide, you will miss things.
+The exam tests directly from the ECO’s task-and-enabler structure.

 What actually changed